ewdlop/LLMNotes/語言模型/Grounded.md

 * The prior probability is the starting point of those beliefs.
 * New evidence leads to the calculation of the posterior probability, which is the revised belief.

-Therefore, while "ground probability" isn't a standard term, its meaning is very close to the standard term "prior probability".
+Therefore, while "ground probability" isn't a standard term, its meaning is very close to the standard term "prior probability".</s>